splendidcomputer/Debian-Hacks/git/README.md

 ## Git Amend

-The `git commit --amend` command is used to modify the last commit.
-It allows you to make changes to the last commit without creating a new commit.
-This is useful for fixing mistakes in the last commit message, adding or removing files from the last commit, or making small changes to the content of the last commit.
+The `git commit --amend` command is used to modify the most recent commit.
+It allows you to adjust the last commit without creating a new one, making it ideal for fixing commit messages, adding or removing files, or making small content updates.

 ---